MichaelLudwikowski/MLud-CSU-Senior-Project/docs/Proposal.md

 Proposed Implementation Language(s)
 -----------------------------------

-C++ for performance heavy tasks such as backend logic Python for AI and data analysis componets
+C++ for performance heavy tasks such as backend logic and the Implamentation of the AI Python for data analysis componets
 Java for the user interface development

 Libraries, Packages, Development Kits, etc. to be used in the proposed implementation languages(s)